-The responsible person has to 'sign off' the response to the patient.
+The person subject to the complaint has to 'sign off' the response to the patient.
 This may be straightforward in some circumstances.

 However, this assumes good lines of communication exist between the responsible person and the subject of the complaint.
 Providing a response will require a degree of cooperation between all parties to allow a response to be agreed and provided in a timely fashion.

-Patients must be advised of their right to complain to the Ombudsman, ombudsman.org.uk/.
+Patients must be advised of their right to complain to the Northern Ireland Commissioner for Complaints, ni-ombudsman.org.uk/home.aspx.